psychemedia/storytelling-notes/grateful_dead.md

 ```

-A variant of the grateful dead tale can also be foiund in the mediaeval romamce of Sir Amadace.
+A variant of the grateful dead tale can also be found in the mediaeval romamce of Sir Amadace.

 ```{admonition} *Ghost Thanks, or The Grateful Unburied*, 1860
 :class: dropdown